 The rim nut must only be tightened by hand.
 Never tighten the rim nut with pliers, as this can lead to tube damage.

-A valve can be torn off if it has been installed under tension.
+A valve tear off can occur if it was installed under tension.

 Another frequent cause is installing a Sclaverand valve tube into a rim with a larger valve hole.
 The metal edge of the valve hole can shear the valve stem off the tube.

-Torn off valves are often seen on mountain bikes.
+In most cases valve tear off is due to tire slip.
 Continual improvement in brake performance and low inflation pressures often cause the tire to slip on the rim.
 The tire movement then drags the tube and this can lead to the valve shearing off.

-A higher inflation pressure considerably reduces the tire moving.
+A higher inflation pressure considerably reduces the tire slip.
 Of course a higher tire pressure is not always desired.

 We implement Limited Slip Technology (LST) in Schwalbe MTB-folding and balloon tires.
 The tire bead is coated with a special rubber layer that produces a dramatic reduction in tire/rim slip.

 Some rims have such slippery surfaces that even LST does not suffice one hundred percent.
-It will help if the rim contact area with the tire is lightly abbraided with sandpaper (180 grade).
-To considerably increase the friction between tire and rim it is sufficient just to remove the very smooth surface coating (Eloxal, varnish etc.).
+It will help if the rim contact area with the tire is lightly abraded with sandpaper (180 grade).
+This considerably increases the friction between tire and rim.

 The problem is very much reduced with disc brakes because the rims do not get hot through braking.

 There is no valve tear off with tubeless tires.
 The tire can move without causing problems.